cheungis/cheungis/README.md

 Here are some ideas to get you started:

 - 🌱 Current 2x return Amazon intern
-- 🔭 4th year CS at the University of British Columbia.
+- 🔭 4th year CS at the University of British Columbia
 - 😄 Graduating in May 2022
-- 👯 Experienced in backend software development
+- 👯 Experienced in primarily backend and enterprise level software development
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/cheungis/) or my [Personal Website](https://cheungis.github.io/)